8-day unique fishing trip at the Arctic Circle, West Greenland

 West Greenland Wildlife holds exclusive rights to fish in the Sassannguit river right on the Arctic Circle.
 The river is located in the middle of the Greenalndic wilderness and runs for 15 kilometers.
 Our groups are small, only 5-8 participants, and we have the whole area to ourselves.
 This gives you maximum opportunity to find your very own favorite fishing spot, where all the trout are biting.

-Other options are sea fishing for halibut and catfish (by boat).
+Other options are sea fishing for halibut, Atlantic wolffish, salmon and cod (by boat).
 In the beautiful area behind the camp you can spot reindeer and musk oxen or go for a hike in the spectacular mountain landscapes, which are covered in moss and seasonal flowers over the summer.
 When the tide is low also you can harvest blue mussels by the river reefs.